 Many people think of farmers doing typical farming stuff such as raising animals, growing vegetables, and finding ways to sell the products that they grow or raise.
 For many hobby farmers, this is the goal- to one day be able to quit their day job and farm full-time.

 What is not looked at as much is the different avenues that a farmer can make his money.
 More than just food, there are farms out there that provide an experience.
 Thinking along this way allows hobby farmers to break out of the mold and possibly break the bank making enough to make their goal and become financially stable enough to call in sick permanently.

-Here are some ideas to get you started on the path of agritourism.
+Here are some ideas for agritourism to get you started on the path.

 Ideas for Agritourism